twilson63/node-cloudq-consumer/README.md

     }
   * complete - this is a callback method that takes the following parameters:
     - error - if no error then pass `null`
-    - body - in this param you can pass a string or object and it will simply get logged to the stdout logger.
+    - id - in this param is the job id, so that the complete task can tell cloudq I am finished.

 ---